O3Ol/awesome-stars/README.md

 - [Application-Security-Engineer-Interview-Questions](https://github.com/security-prince/Application-Security-Engineer-Interview-Questions) - Some of the questions which i was asked when i was giving interviews for Application/Product Security roles.
 I am sure this is not an exhaustive list but i felt these questions were important to be asked and some were challenging to answer
 - [awesome-production-machine-learning](https://github.com/EthicalML/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning
 - [hacker-laws](https://github.com/dwmkerr/hacker-laws) - 💻📖 Laws, Theories, Principles and Patterns that developers will find useful. #hackerlaws
-- [fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 手把手撕LeetCode题目，扒各种算法套路的裤子，not only how，but also why.
-Crack LeetCode, English version supported!
+- [fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 手把手撕LeetCode题目，扒各种算法套路的裤子。English version supported!
+Crack LeetCode, not only how, but also why.
 - [NLP-Knowledge-Graph](https://github.com/lihanghang/NLP-Knowledge-Graph) - 自然语言处理、知识图谱、对话系统三大技术研究与应用。
 - [awesome-cpp](https://github.com/fffaraz/awesome-cpp) - A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.
 - [degoogle](https://github.com/tycrek/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.